So, you wanna be rich and a successful entrepreneur? Great!

 So you think only losers fail?

-Successful entrepreneurs have mastered turning failure into massive success.
+Successful entrepreneurs have mastered turning failure into a massive success.

 How does a successful entrepreneur get motivated by failure?